jbowdre/runtimeterror/content/posts/how-to-ask-for-help/index.md

 Once you've written your query, take the time to read back over it and make sure it makes sense.
 This is another chance to show us that you're serious about solving the problem.

 Your helpers aren't going to judge you for linguistic errors but such mistakes may make it difficult for them to understand your problem.
-If you're not comfortable writing in English, try using an online translation tool to help write your question.
-In that case, please also mention that you used a translation tool so that people know to be extra careful when reading your question.
+If you're not comfortable writing in English, go ahead and post in your native language.
+There are plenty of tools that your helper can use to translate your message, and those will be much more effective if the original message is clearly written in the original language.

 ### Be Precise
 The more details you can provide about your problem, the better.

 - What system/device/application are you using?
 Be specific about the model and/or version.
 - What are the symptoms of the problem?
 Are there any error messages?
 If so, include those *in full*.
+Screenshots can be a big help here.
 - When did the problem start?
 Is this a new problem or has it never worked?
 What (if anything) changed before the problem started?
 - What steps have you already taken to try and solve the problem?
 Don't say "I've tried everything" (which tells us nothing); tell us *exactly* what you've tried.
 - If your research yielded other reports of the same problem but no solution, include links to those reports.